loadtest4j/loadtest4j/docs/concepts/sla.md

 The performance guarantees that you provide to clients of your service.

+Side note: loadtest4j makes your SLA **executable**.
+When you write a test case with assertions on the load test `Result`, you reify a part of that SLA in an executable and verifiable form.

 ## Measurements

 An effective SLA should include one or more of the following measurements.
 Collaborate with your project stakeholders to choose the appropriate measurements for your service.